G-Core/FastEdge-examples/github-actions/README.md

 During the process of updating `applications` / `secrets` the actions will always do a comparison with what is in your workflow configuration versus what is contained within the API.
 Thereby only updating the API if it detects a change.

 This has the advantage of making your workflows faster. i.e. we are now only building applications that have changed and we are only updating the FastEdge API if there are differences detected.
-Thus speeding up time to deploy as well as not forcing the network to propogate changes that are not required.
+Thus speeding up time to deploy as well as not forcing the network to propagate changes that are not required.

 ## First-app